3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 Wat Arun- Open daily from 8 am–5:30 pm; 50 THB

 To all the gourmands who are looking to try something different and delicious, Bangkok’s Chinatown is your heaven.
 Be swayed by the sea of shoppers in the day and of foodies at night.
 Its sights, smell and shops will make your day and it could be daunting to explore everything here.
-Thus, flock to the landmarks to at least cover the essence of the place in few hours of a stroll.
-Begin with the Wat Traimit, that has the largest gold Buddha in the world, take pictures with an impressive background of China Gate, gobble at Yaowarat, sip the classic wine at Grand China Princess revolving rooftop bar, and take a tour of the world’s largest Chinatown on cycle
+Thus, flock to the landmarks to at least cover the essence of the place in a few hours of a stroll.
+Begin with the Wat Traimit, that has the largest gold Buddha in the world, take pictures with an impressive background of China Gate, indulge in the exquisite flavors of Bangkok Street food at Yaowarat, sip the classic wine at Grand China Princess revolving rooftop bar, and take a tour of the world’s largest Chinatown on cycle

 Jim-Thompson-House